 Endodontic techniques such as selective/serial caries excavation, pulp capping and pulpotomy in permanent teeth may have bespoke radiographic requirements that will be advised by the specialist endodontic team.

-CBCT and Endo- small volume cone beam CT capability is now available to allow high resolution (HR) studies to look for root fractures and 'missed 'canals.
+CBCT and Endo- small volume cone beam CT capability is now available to allow high resolution (HR) studies to look for root fractures and 'missed 'canals to try and optimise detail.
+However, these HR acquisitions can involve longer exposure times and may invite movement unsharpness, and a higher Effective Dose.